VerifiedarXiv:2006.1123922 min

 Tweedie / Robbins (1956)A Gaussian denoiser is a score estimator, the bridge between ε-prediction and the score.

-correctionNo paper-vs-code discrepancy in the math: the released diffusion_utils_2.py matches equations (4), (7), (11), and Algorithm 2 exactly.
-One default worth naming: the code samples with σₜ² = βₜ (model_var_type "fixedlarge"), the larger of the two choices the paper says performed similarly.
+caveatNo paper-vs-code discrepancy in the math: the released diffusion_utils_2.py matches equations (4), (7), (11), and Algorithm 2 exactly.
+One default to name: the code samples with σₜ² = βₜ (model_var_type "fixedlarge"), the larger of the two choices the paper says performed similarly.

 Questions you might still have